Photo credits: ScenTree SAS

 Isomerism :

-Terpenyl acetate has an asymmetric carbon.
+Terpinyl acetate has an asymmetric carbon.
 The two enantiomers are not separated to be used in perfumery.
-Geranyl acetate, Neryl acetate, Linalyl acetate and Isobornyl acetate are isomers of Terpenyl acetate.
+Geranyl acetate, Neryl acetate, Linalyl acetate and Isobornyl acetate are isomers of Terpinyl acetate.
 Only Linalyl acetate has a smell of Bergamot EO, although more zesty.
 Geranyl acetate and Neryl acetate smell like pear and rose, while Isobornyl acetate is close to pine.

 Synthesis precursor :